satish-kewat/project2/README.md

 # New project

-This project created from local system
+This project created from local system.
 Created by satish.